Über bksmrt

 Forgot your password?

 Tap "Forgot password" on the sign-in screen and enter your email address.
-You'll receive an email with a reset link.
-Open that link on your iPhone — it automatically redirects to the app where you can set a new password (at least 8 characters).
+You'll receive an email with a 6-digit code.
+Enter the code in the app, then set a new password (at least 8 characters).

 Scanning & Adding Books